LarsMichelsen/pmatic/README.rst

 supported with Python 2.7, 3.4 and newer.
 Older versions of Python are not supported.

+The pmatic package can be installed and used on the Homematic CCU2 device without any other requirements.
+The package ships whole Python installation and pmatic with it.
+Please note that pmatic will not work on the CCU1, because the ressources on the CCU1 are too limited.

 There are some which are already use pmatic on Windows systems which have a Python interpreter installed.
 But I did not test it and I am pretty sure there are some changes needed to make it completely work.
 At